 Driving safely demands that motorists remain clear-headed and ready to take on the immense responsibility inherent to driving.
 Fatigued drivers are incapable of shouldering this responsibility—they can’t quickly and safely respond to the constantly changing hazards on the road.
 A sleep deficit of just a few hours can prove dangerous to everyone.

 Car accidents often result in both serious damage and exorbitant expenses.
 If a fatigued driver hurt you or someone you care about in a car accident, don’t face the injuries and bills by yourself.
-The experienced car accident lawyers at Stewart J. Guss, Attorney at Law, care about you.
+The experienced car accident lawyers at Stewart J. Guss, Injury Accident Lawyers, care about you.
 We won’t leave your future to chance or to the insurance company’s discretion—we will fight for the justice you deserve!
-Contact the committed legal team at Stewart J. Guss, Attorney at Law, for free, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE.
+Contact the committed legal team at Stewart J. Guss, Injury Accident Lawyers, for free, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE.